-- The accents of some languages are unknown enough to appear this way, especially if there are phonetic features not found in English such as vowel harmony (you can pronounce a lot of vowels but not in the same word).
+- The accents of some languages are unknown enough to appear this way, especially if there are phonetic features not found in English such as vowel harmony (you can pronounce a lot of different vowels but some of them cannot be pronounced together in the same word).

 - Move somewhere with a drastically different accent from your birthplace.
 Live there for a year.
 Travel to a third location and watch most people be completely baffled.

 - Cary Grant spent the first few years of his life in England, then moved to America aged at age 16, leaving him with a peculiar accent that seemed to be stranded halfway across the Atlantic.
 In Some Like It Hot, Tony Curtis does a perfect impersonation of Grant's strangled vowels, only to be told to stop being ridiculous, because 'nobody talks like that'.
 He made up that accent, a sort of generic upper-crust accent, as he was originally from Bristol, England and picked up a Cockney accent in the music halls in London during his early acting work.

 - Lauren Cohan has kind of a "same, but opposite" issue as Grant.
 She grew up in New Jersey, but moved to England and attended school there, again with her accent seeming to park right in the middle.

 - Vincent Price had a similar affliction to Grant's: He was born in St. Louis but trained on stage in London.
 This resulted in an accent that can be accurately described as hailing from The United States of England.